-Figure 89: Backup access to the Internet - Backup Routes configuration
+Figure 90: Backup access to the Internet - Backup Routes configuration

 You can verify the configured network interfaces in the Status section in the Network item.
-You will see the active network interfaces: eth0 (connection to LAN), wlan0 (WiFi connection to the Internet) and usb0 (mobile connection to the Internet).
+You will see the active network interfaces: eth0 (connection to LAN), eth1 (wired connection to the Internet) and usb0 (mobile connection to the Internet).
 IP addresses and other data are included.

-At the bottom of the page you will see the Route Table and corresponding changes if a WiFi connection is not available, the mobile connection will be used.
+At the bottom of the page you will see the Route Table and corresponding changes if a wired connection fails or a cable is disconnected the mobile connection will be used.

-Backup routes work even if they are not activated in the Backup Routes item, but the router will use the factory defaults described in Chapter viz 4.7.
+Backup routes work even if they are not activated in the Backup Routes item, but the router will use the factory defaults.